 - You are recommended to increase the distance and / or time of your walks slightly every time you practice.
 All walks should include some hill work and rough cross-country sections.
 Please also bear in mind that a large part of the trail is on concrete paths or roads and so you will also need to train on hard surfaces.
 By the end of the training period, you should be comfortable with walking continuously for 10-11 hours without difficulty.

 - Please make sure you have sufficient food and water with you.
 Dehydration is a real risk and can result in serious injury or even death.
 The intake of appropriate levels of sodium (i.e. salt) is also recommended.

-- As part of your training, choose a weekend to practise night hiking.
-Distance, terrain, and direction can feel very different in the dark, and walking on rough terrain while using a torch is a skill that needs to be practised.
-Predict which sections of the trail you will be walking at night and choose them to practise night hiking.
+- As part of your training, choose a weekend to practice night hiking.
+Distance, terrain, and direction can feel very different in the dark, and walking on rough terrain while using a torch is a skill that needs to be practiced.
+Predict which sections of the trail you will be walking at night and choose them to practice night hiking.

 - If support members or friends join any of your practices, be sure that they are sufficiently prepared as well to ensure their safety and that they can enjoy the walk.

 - As the event draws near, perhaps prior to the last two weeks before the event, try walking about 8-10 hours over two consecutive This will help you get accustomed to walking when you are feeling stiff and tired.
 However, remember to allow your muscles to relax two weeks before the event.

 - For those who want to complete the route with as little discomfort as possible, a short run everyday will serve as additional basic training in strength and fitness.